 If you’re not sure what is wrong with your shoulder but are experiencing pain or mobility issues, the first thing you should do is rest your shoulder.

-“Rotator cuff tendonitis usually happens gradually,” explains Chris.
-“Pain is the most common symptom, but you may also have popping or clicking.
+“Rotator cuff tendonitis tends to happen gradually,” explains David.
+“Pain is the most common symptom, but other symptoms may be popping or clicking.
 The pain will be worse during or after an activity with overhead movement.”

 Other symptoms of rotator cuff tendonitis, include: